What's On In and Around Castlemaine

 Wesley Hill Community Market.
 Castlemaine’s popular Saturday morning community market has been running since 1975!
 It will be held every Saturday during the summer months, from 9 am to 1 pm.
 Stallholders vary, but locals show up in droves for great coffee, bread, fresh produce, preserves, plants and bric-a-brac.
 Stop in for a chat and pick up some food and snacks for your lunch back at BIG4 Castlemaine.

 Swimming.
 Remember, Castlemaine’s main public swimming pool is located next to our entrance, offering a convenient refreshing dip after sightseeing.
-There are also pools at nearby Chewton, Newstead and Harcourt.
+There are also pools at Chewton, Newstead and Harcourt.
 Public swimming pools usually close in early March.

-Live Music happens most weekends at venues across the to catch a great gig in Castlemaine, keep an eye on upcoming events at the Bridge Hotel and Shedshaker Brewery just across the road from us or at the iconic Theatre Royal in the heart of town.
+Live Music happens most weekends at venues across the To catch a great gig in Castlemaine, keep an eye on upcoming events at the Bridge Hotel and Shedshaker Brewery just across the road from us or at the iconic Theatre Royal in the heart of town

 Travel Inspirations